kamble-shreya-pydev/kamble-shreya-pydev/README.md

 </div>

-I am a **Python Full Stack Developer** with hands-on experience building web applications from end to end.
+I am a **Python Full Stack Developer** with hands-on experience building web applications end-to-end.
-I enjoy working on **backend logic, APIs, and databases**, while also creating **user-friendly and responsive interfaces** on the frontend.
+My primary interest lies in **backend logic, APIs, and databases**, while also working comfortably with frontend technologies when required.

 I believe in **clean code, continuous learning, and practical problem-solving**, and I actively build projects to strengthen my development fundamentals.